kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md

 ### §63.39   Skill requirements.

 \(a\) An applicant for a flight engineer certificate with a class rating must pass a practical test on the duties of a flight engineer in the class of airplane for which a rating is sought.
-The test may only be given on an airplane specified in §63.37(a).
+The test may only be given on an airplane specified in [[Volume 2/D Airmen/0063 Certification  flight crewmembers other than pilots.md#§63.37   Aeronautical experience requirements.|§63.37]](a).

 \(b\) The applicant must—